 The Judiciary

 The Government has been working for separation of the judiciary from the executive with a view to ensuring full independence of the judiciary.
-Under the present Government headed by Prime Minister Khaleda Zia, the country’s judiciary enjoys full independence.
 The Supreme Court stands at the apex of the country’s judiciary and acts as the guardian of the Constitution.
 It has two divisions – the Appellate Division and the High Court Division.
 The legal decisions of the Supreme Court are binding on all other courts.
 The judges of both the divisions of the Supreme Court are appointed by the president.
 There are subordinate courts of district and session judges which deal with civil and criminal suits.
 The government believes in full freedom of judiciary.
 Hence the judiciary discharges its duty and constitutional obligations freely and without any let or hindrance.

 A three-year project called “Judicial and Legal Capacity Building” with the objective of improvement of socio-economic condition, reforms of legal system, modernization and development of physical infrastructure of courts has been undertaken.
 The Government has constituted Legal Aid Committees, headed by District Judges in 61 districts, to provide legal assistance to the poor and destitute litigants.
 These district level committees have been working under the National Legal Aid Committee.
 The Government is committed to protect human rights.
 A Judicial Administration Training Institute has been formed to enhance the professional skill and standard of judicial personnel.
 A permanent Law Commission headed by a retired Chief Justice of Supreme Court has been constituted to up-date laws by suggesting necessary reforms.
 The Commission has already undertaken measures to recommend some new laws and re-frame some old ones.
 Considering the increasing number of pending cases in courts the Government has decided to set up village courts for settling litigation through negotiation called Alternative Dispute Resolution(ADR).
 The decision of setting up of village courts in line with local tradition is a very timely step.
 The Public Safety Act (PSA) has been framed for taking prompt punitive action against serious offenders of public peace and security as well as for maintaining general law and order.
 Special Courts have been set up for the trial of persons engaged in terrorist activities.
 There are also some special courts like Family Law Courts, Special Tribunals and commercial and financial courts to deal with specific cases.